 Can I leave the group during the day?

 No, your own trips or self-selected routes are not allowed.
+On days without a general program, private trips are possible after consultation with the tour guide.

 How many km do we drive per day?